-Death is profound and momentous, and beyond our understanding.
-As the soil takes care of us through the foods and fibres it provides, a resonance vibrates us to give back to the earth.
-A way in which our human bodies and their lifeforms are a part of a larger energetic exchange.
+Death is profound and momentous, beyond our understanding.
+As the soil takes care of us through the foods and fibres it provides, a resonance vibrates through the body, to give back to the earth.
+A way in which our human bodies and their lifeforms are part of a larger energetic exchange.

-An inner-act seeks to find an essence of culture within nature by bringing equal position to non-human lifeforms that together make up an ecosystem in which we inner-act.
-The research is conceptualised in a garment resembling a second skin, acting as a mirror to human beholders.
+An Inner-Act seeks to find an essence of culture within nature, through bringing equal position to non-human lifeforms that together make up an ecosystem in which we inner-act.
+This research is conceptualised into a garment, which resembles a second skin, acting as a mirror to human beholders.

-The material is made by techniques of dissecting, cooking, blending, positioning of fibers and drying.
+The material is made by techniques of dissecting, cooking, blending, positioning of fibres and drying.

 Information submitted by the maker and edited by the Future Materials Bank.